Victor Ewald: Biography

-Brass Quintets
+Brass quintets

 For many years Ewald’s four quintets (written 1888–1912) were considered to be the first original pieces composed specifically for an ensemble which is recognisable today as essentially the modern brass quintet - consisting of two treble, valved instruments, one alto, one tenor and one bass.

 The French composer Jean-François Bellon wrote 12 four-movement brass quintets published in 1848-50, showing that Ewald was not the first composer to write for this combination.
 However, the popularity of Ewald's quintets has in no way diminished because of this.

 Both Bellon and Ewald wrote music that displayed the increased virtuosity and homogeneity possible as a result of developments in brass instrument design and manufacture in the second half of the 19th century.
 Inevitably, at such a time of change and invention, there would be some variation in the exact design of instruments in favour from country to country and so the actual constituent parts of Ewald’s quintet would have differed in some ways from those instruments played in Bellon’s quintet and certainly in current times, by such as Canadian Brass.

 Photographic evidence from about 1912 shows that Ewald himself played in a brass quintet.
-It is seen to consist of two piston-valved cornets, rather than the modern choice of trumpets; a rotary-valved alto horn, rather than the French horn; a rotary-valved tenor horn, rather than the trombone; and a rotary-valved tuba (played by Ewald himself).
+It is seen to consist of two piston-valved cornets, rather than the modern choice of trumpets; a rotary-valved alto or tenor horn (nomenclature depends on region), rather than the French horn; a rotary-valved baritone horn, rather than the trombone; and a rotary-valved tuba (played by Ewald himself).
 Of these instruments, it is the alto and tenor horns that are most strikingly different from their modern quintet counterparts.
 There is no documented evidence of exactly for whom Ewald composed his quintets, or the exact instruments on which he envisaged them being performed.
 Therefore, one can only speculate that, for instance, cornets might have been preferred to trumpets, because of the latter’s association with the more strident demands made of it in symphonic settings, rather than the intimacy of a chamber setting for which the former was perhaps more suited.
 Similarly, the likely preference of a tenor horn (similar to today’s euphonium and an instrument occasionally transposed as a soloist to the symphony orchestra, as in the first movement of Mahler's 7th Symphony), may have been the result of a wish on Ewald’s part to maintain the virtuosic potential, as well as tonal characteristics throughout his ensemble by sticking entirely to valved, conical-bored instruments.
 Certainly this suggestion is one that might find favour with modern-day trombonists required to rise to the challenge of what can only be described as, at times, unidiomatic writing.
 And of course one cannot reject the theory that it was simple pragmatism of utilizing instruments and performers close at hand.